Imagine a world full of facts you didn’t know, and how it would feel to read about them.

 There’s very little evidence the TSA has ever stopped a terrorist or found a real bomb.
 When tested, they failed to find fake weapons and bombs 95% of the time.

-Roughly 33% of cats are not effected by catnip.
+Roughly 33% of cats are not affected by catnip.
 The euphoric reaction commonly associated with catnip is hereditary.

-In 1325, two Italian city states fought over a bucket which resulted in 2,000 deaths.
-It started when two soldiers stole a bucket from a well from the city center.
+In 1325, two Italian city-states fought over a bucket which resulted in 2,000 deaths.
+It started when two soldiers stole a bucket from a well in the city center.

 Daniel Craig was an anonymous Storm Trooper in Star Wars: The Force Awakens.
 Originally, he denied his cameo and claimed he wouldn’t bother being an extra in a movie.